Ayen-Athiak/Alx_DjangoLearnLab/django_blog/blog/README.md

 Click on the Delete Link: Click the "Delete" link next to your comment.

 Confirm Deletion: The comment will be removed immediately upon clicking the delete link.

+# Tagging and Search Features Documentation

+## Tagging Posts
+- To tag a post, simply enter the tags in the designated field during post creation or editing.
+- If a tag does not exist, it will be created automatically.

+## Searching for Posts
+- Use the search bar to enter keywords related to post titles, content, or tags.
+- Click on a tag to view all posts associated with it.